Douglas A-1 Skyraider: Korean War

-The Skyraider was produced too late for use in World War II, but became the backbone of United States Navy aircraft carrier and United States Marine Corps strike aircraft sorties in the Korean War (1950–1953), with the first ADs going into action from with VA-55 on 3 July 1950.
+The Skyraider was produced too late for use in World War II, but became the backbone of USN aircraft carrier and USMC strike aircraft sorties in the Korean War (1950–1953).
+The first ADs were sent into action from with VA-55 on 3 July 1950.
 Its weapons load and 10-hour flying time far surpassed the jets that were available at the time.
+The type frequently performed close air support and interdiction operations, the latter being focused on the supply lines of the North Korean Army.

 On 2 May 1951, Skyraiders made the only aerial torpedo attack of the war, hitting the Hwacheon Dam, then controlled by North Korea.

 On 16 June 1953, a USMC AD-4 from VMC-1 shot down a Soviet-built Polikarpov Po-2 biplane, the only documented Skyraider air victory of the war.
 AD-3N and -4N aircraft carrying bombs and flares, flew night-attack sorties, and radar-equipped ADs carried out radar-jamming missions from carriers and land bases.

-During the Korean War, AD Skyraiders were flown by only the US Navy and US Marine Corps, and were normally painted in dark navy blue.
-It was called the "Blue Plane" by enemy troops.
-Marine Corps Skyraiders suffered heavy losses when used in low-level close-support missions.
+During the Korean War, AD Skyraiders were flown by only the USN and USMC, and were normally painted in dark navy blue, leading to it being commonly called the "Blue Plane" by enemy troops.
+USMC Skyraiders suffered heavy losses when used in low-level close-support missions.
 To allow low-level operations to continue without unacceptable losses, a package of additional armor was fitted, consisting of 0.25–0.5 in thick external aluminum armor plates fitted to the underside and sides of the aircraft's fuselage.
 The armor package weighed a total of 618 lb and had little effect on performance or handling.
-A total of 128 Navy and Marine AD Skyraiders were lost in the Korean War – 101 in combat and 27 to operational causes.
-Most operational losses were due to the tremendous power of the AD: ADs that were "waved-off" during carrier recovery operations were prone to performing a fatal torque roll into the sea or the deck of the aircraft carrier if the pilot mistakenly gave the AD too much throttle.
+A total of 128 USN and USMC Skyraiders were lost in the Korean War – 101 in combat and 27 to operational causes.
+Many of the operational losses were attributed to the tremendous power of the aircraft: Skyraiders that were "waved-off" during carrier recovery operations were prone to performing a fatal torque roll into the sea or the deck of the aircraft carrier if the pilot mistakenly gave the aircraft too much throttle.

 Cathay Pacific VR-HEU incident

-On 26 July 1954, two Douglas Skyraiders from the aircraft carriers and shot down two Chinese PLAAF Lavochkin fighters off the coast of Hainan Island while searching for survivors after the shooting down of a Cathay Pacific Douglas DC-4 Skymaster airliner three days previously.
+On 26 July 1954, a pair of Skyraiders from the aircraft carriers and reportedly shot down a pair of Chinese People's Liberation Army Air Force (PLAAF) Lavochkin fighters off the coast of Hainan Island while searching for survivors after the shooting down of a Cathay Pacific Douglas DC-4 Skymaster airliner three days previously.